Desktop Software Features

-Split a single plot into multiple plots.
-Split the plot by hand, or choose a starting point and let the real estate deed drawing software find the nearest halves automatically for you.
+Split a single deed plot into multiple deed plots.
+Split the plot by hand, or choose a starting point and let the deed drawing software find the nearest halves automatically for you.

 Interoperability: Metes and Bounds deed plotting software has been designed to be as compatible with as many different systems and programs as possible.